Fund for the Future

 1965: Our founding

-It was in that year when the first group of AMIGOS youth traveled from Houston to Honduras to try and fight polio.
-Partnering with local government ministries, AMIGOS launched programs for youth in the U.S. to serve in select countries in Latin America.
+The first group of AMIGOS youth traveled from Houston to Honduras to try and fight polio in 1965.
+Partnering with local government ministries, AMIGOS launched programs for U.S. youth to serve in select countries in Latin America.
 The idea was to provide youth with the bridge-building opportunities that the Peace Corps offered to adults and a commitment to volunteerism.

 AMIGOS throughout the decades